>> ANIMA 2019

-For its next edition (1-10 March 2019), Anima, the Brussels Animation Film Festival, is looking for stunning and unexpected animated films.
-Besides its national and international competitions, the Festival nominates these films for the European Animation Awards and is also qualified by the Academy of Motion Picture Arts and Sciences for the short animated film category.
+As part of its national and international competition, Anima (1-10 March 2019), nominates its selection for the European Animation Awards.
+Anima is also qualified by the Academy of Motion Picture Arts and Sciences in the animated short films category.

-The Festival considers all films in the following categories, completed after 30/06/2017:
+The festival considers all films in the following categories, completed after June 30th, 2017:

 French illustrator Marc Boutavant has created the poster for Anima 2019.
 Born in Dijon in 1970, he has published several children's books with a number of different publishers such as Éditions Albin Michel, Actes Sud, Nathan, Seuil, Bayard and Mila Éditions.
 His many creations include a very personal animal universe with the series Mouk; the series Ariol et ses amis, in partnership with Emmanuel Guibert; the character Bogueugeu with Béatrice Fontanel and the series Chien pourri, with Colas Gutman.